ColleagueRiley/RSGL/README.md

 ## textures.c
 `examples/textures.c` is an example which shows off rendering textures on a shape, the textures switch between being enabled and disabled as the shapes spin

+## button.c
+`examples/button.c` is an example that shows off how to create and manage buttons using RSGL

 # Dependencies
   All of RSGL's (non-native) dependencies are built-in,